tvbat/Summarizer/README.md

 5. **Sentence selection.** From the obtained set of sentences (see item 3), only those whose weight exceeds a predetermined threshold value (see item 4) are selected for the summary.

 6. **Smoothing** makes the resulting abstract more coherent and readable.
 Smoothing replaces some words with ones that are more suitable, or removes them whatsoever.

+_The study was funded by RFBR according to the research project N 19-07-01134_